“I am Malitsatsi living in Zimbabwe. I would like to tell you about my life.

 “Girl child, don’t be carried away by worldly things, they will live forever until God’s day.
 Use your time wisely.
 Thank you.”

-Action on Poverty is proud to work with The Gomo Foundation to help disadvantaged girls in Zimbabwe go to school and bring change to their communities.
+Action on Poverty is proud to work with The Gomo Foundation to help disadvantaged girls in Zimbabwe finish their education and create change in their communities.

-Donate now to help women and girls break the poverty cycle.
+Donate now to help more women and girls break the poverty cycle.